 “Closing the gap between finding a new product and purchasing has become much easier when leaning into shopping ad units on Facebook and Instagram, such as the use of product tags or Instagram shops.
 Brands are going to need to ensure they are playing in this space in order to keep up with the fast-moving nature of its consumers.”

 – Chelsea Dyjak, Sr. Manager, Paid Social at Tinuiti

 If a brand doesn’t have access to Facebook Shops, Facebook’s native checkout, or Instagram Checkout, there are still opportunities to leverage social commerce.
 Instagram lets brands sell products right from posts or stories, and Facebook Marketplace allows users to purchase from local and ecommerce businesses alike without having to leave the Facebook app.

-Brands such as e.l.f. saw big wins last year due to the rise in TikTok engagement. e.l.f.
+Brands such as e.l.f. saw big wins in recent years to the rise in TikTok engagement. e.l.f.
 Cosmetics partnered with Tinuiti in late 2019—shortly after we worked with the vegan beauty brand to create an integrated strategy across the social platform ecosystem.

 Part of this strategy included launching three new channels for the brand—Snapchat, Pinterest, and TikTok—as part of their “e.l.f.ing Amazing” brand campaign.
 With this launch, Tinuiti helped e.l.f. become the first-ever beauty brand to advertise on TikTok.
 Our efforts resulted in 31M video views and 548,000 new users to elfcosmetics.com in just 90 days.
 This campaign ultimately helped lead to a greater engagement with TikTok—which included the viral #EyesLipsFace campaign.